-National Living Wage (NLW) Available to the over-25s, the National Living Wage is the minimum hourly pay almost all workers aged over-25 are entitled to.
+National Living Wage (NLW) Available to those aged 23 and over, the National Living Wage is the minimum hourly pay almost all workers are entitled to.
 Not paying the NLW or NMW is a criminal offence.

 National Minimum Wage (NMW) The minimum hourly pay almost all workers are entitled to.
 Different rates apply depending on the worker's age.
 Rates change each year.
 Not paying NMW or NLW is a criminal offence.